 Drill Seeding vs Hydroseeding

 One of the most impressive advantages of the drill seeding process is that the savings increase significantly as you increase the overall size of the project.
-Additionally, if you’re in an area where water for hydroseeding isn’t easy to come by, drill seeding could offer the best alternative.
+Additionally, if you are in an area where water for hydroseeding isn’t easy to come by, drill seeding could offer the best alternative.

 Here are more benefits to drill seeding:

 - Offers great vegetative cover

-- Requires fewer seeds (about half) of other techniques.
+- Requires fewer seeds (about 50% less compared to other techniques)

 - Long-term and highly effective option

-When we consult with you on your project, we’ll discuss hydroseeding vs drill seeding and examine a variety of factors to determine what route is best.
+When we consult with you on your project, we’ll discuss hydroseeding vs drill seeding and examine a variety of factors to determine which option is best.

 For Drill Seeding in Texas and other seeding services, contact Reed Hydromulching Inc. today!

 Finding Success with No-Till Drill Seeding

 Just like other seeding methods, no-till seeding requires attention paid to several factors including soil testing and weeds.
 Competition from other plants can harm the overall growth of the vegetation, so it’s important to make sure that weeds aren’t allowed to flourish with the new seedlings.